silo-finance/silo-contracts-v2/certora/docs/source/general_setup.rst

 Configuration
 -------------
-* Used Solidity version 0.8.24 throughout.
+* Used Solidity compiler version *0.8.24* throughout.
+* The jobs were ran using *certora-cli-beta 7.16.0*.
 * Used ``"loop_iter": "2"``.
+* The jobs used the latest *master* branch of the Prover, i.e.
+  ``"prover_version": "master"``, since we need some recent features.

 ..
 Links